Keven McDonald

-Keven McDonald (born June 2, 1956) is an American former basketball player known for his collegiate career at the University of Pennsylvania from 1974 to 1978 with the Penn Quakers men's basketball team.
+Keven McDonald (born June 2, 1956) is an American former professional basketball player known for his collegiate career at the University of Pennsylvania from 1974 to 1978 with the Penn Quakers men's basketball team.
 He won the Robert V. Geasey Trophy as a junior and was named the Ivy League Player of the Year as a senior.
-Following his career at Penn, McDonald was selected in the 1978 NBA Draft by the Seattle SuperSonics as the 42nd overall pick.
+Following his career at Penn, McDonald was selected by the Seattle SuperSonics of the National Basketball Association (NBA) in the second round of the 1978 NBA draft.
 He went on to earn a J.D. degree from Rutgers Law School–Newark and is now a licensed attorney and real estate investor in New Jersey.

 High school career

 A native of Bloomfield, New Jersey, McDonald attended Seton Hall Prep where he was a standout on the basketball team, noted for his mature inside game and soft jumper from the outside.
 Sometimes dubbed "Mr. Everything", McDonald would rack up 1,774 career points, a school record which would stand until 2008 when it was broken by Ashton Gibbs.
 In a then-annual exhibition game (which pre-dated the McDonald's All-American Game), pitting all-stars from New York and New Jersey against the rest of the country, McDonald would outscore future-hall-of-famer Moses Malone.
 By the time he graduated in 1974, McDonald received interest from hundreds of college basketball teams with noted scholarship offers from USC and UCLA.
 Seton Hall Prep inducted McDonald into its Hall of Fame in 1987.